 In 1959, Fidel Castro took control of the country, spurring a vast migration of Cubans to the United States as they fled his abusive reign.
 And so the camp collar shirt (or Cuban collar shirt, as it was better known back then) made its way into Miami and New York, where it shed its workwear roots and began a path towards widespread popularity and pop culture influence.

 Elvis Presley wearing a camp collar shirt.
+Image courtesy of Library of Congress.

 Carrying with it the exotic allure associated with Cuban culture in the early 20th century, the camp collared shirt offered a comfortable off-hours option for an American workforce that spent most of its time in collar and tie.
 Soon enough, movie stars, musicians, and literary titans could be spotted sporting camp collar shirts during the warmer months, firmly cementing the design as a modern menswear icon.

-Largely unchanged for nearly 400 years, the camp collar shirt is still an indispensable asset in any guy’s warm weather wardrobe.
 At Taylor Stitch, we honor both the design’s effortlessly cool silhouette and its working class roots with durable construction, an immaculate fit and finish, and world class materials.

 For us, it all started with The Hawthorne; an original TS design that oozes with summertime style and showcases our dedication to the craft with easygoing aplomb.
 But we’re constantly iterating on the camp collar shirt, introducing new materials and tweaking the blueprint along the way.
-Our Latigo Shirt leans on the classic camp collar design, but updates the recipe with a rich herringbone French terry construction for a big boost in visual interest and texture.

 At the end of the day, our allegiance always lies with comfort, durability, and timeless style, finding inspiration in history rather than fleeting trends.
 After all, there’s a long lineage of hard working folks responsible for bringing the modern camp collar shirt into existence, so we honor them by doing our best to perfect it.